Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 [DelCodes and DelPairs are based on John Land's public domain macros.]

-Related pages -For an overview of WordPerfect codes (and some Tips and Tricks) see Reveal Codes.
+Related pages -For an overview of WordPerfect format codes (and some Tips and Tricks) see Reveal Codes.

 DateRepl - Change all [DATE] codes (dynamic dates) to text (static dates)

-- Reduces multiple adjacent spaces to single spaces without impacting
+- Reduces multiple adjacent space characters to single spaces without impacting

 any embedded codes.
 It can optionally relocate/remove stray single

-Replace Codes - Plus (see Notes and Tips in the next column -->)
+Replace Codes (see Notes and Tips in the next column -->)

 ReplStyl - Replace one style with another, or remove a style's codes